The Bankrate promise

-- Personal injury protection (PIP): This is another type of coverage that Florida law requires for all drivers.
+- Personal injury protection (PIP): Like property damage, this is another type of coverage that Florida law requires for all drivers.
 In Florida, PIP provides $10,000 of medical coverage to help pay for any medical bills incurred no matter who is at fault in the accident, including hit-and-runs.

 Because drivers in the Sunshine State already pay more than the national average cost of car insurance, purchasing additional insurance to cover a hit-and-run may not be the most appealing option.
 Still, it’s worth checking out different cheap car insurance companies in Florida to make sure you’re financially protected.

 Frequently asked questions

 There are several ways to report a hit-and-run in Florida.
 You can dial *FHP (*347) on your phone to get in touch with the Florida Highway Patrol.
 You can also report a hit-and-run anonymously by calling the Florida Crime Stoppers at **TIPS (**8477).
 Additionally, Florida Crime Stoppers has a free mobile app for download for both Apple and Android.

 Every driver looks for something different in their insurance company.
 Some people want the lowest rates and the most discounts, while others are more concerned with customer service ratings.
 For this reason, the best car insurance company for one person may not be a good fit for the next.
 Before shopping for new insurance, you may find it helpful to list your priorities and use them as a guide.
 A discussion with a licensed insurance agent may also help.